Collin County Outer Loop

 The Collin County Outer Loop is a partially-built beltway in Collin County, Texas.
-The highway would travel from the Denton County line to the Rockwall County line, passing through cities in the northern and eastern parts of the county.
+When completed, the 53 mi highway would travel from the Denton County line to the Rockwall County line, passing through cities in the northern and eastern parts of the county.
 The Loop is part of the DFW Regional Outer Loop project, which would encircle the Dallas–Fort Worth metroplex.

+As of November 2025, 18.3 mi of the highway's frontage roads have been constructed.
+The constructed portion, consisting of Segment 1 and parts of Segment 3, runs from Dallas Parkway in Celina to Sam Rayburn Highway (SH 121) near Melissa.
+Segments 2, 4, and 5, as well as the rest of Segment 3, are in planning phases.

 The highway was initially proposed as a toll road, with Collin County establishing the Collin County Toll Road Authority to manage the project.
-However, in March 2019, following the county's Commissioners Court opted to make the road a freeway.
+However, in March 2019 the county's Commissioners Court opted to make the road a freeway.

-Current status

-As of October 2022, the highway consists of two discontinuous segments, both of which are primarily two-lane roads.
-These segments will serve as frontage roads in the final highway.

-The eastern segment (officially Segment 1) runs 4.6 mi from US 75 in Anna to SH 121 northeast of Melissa.

-The western segment (officially Segment 3) runs 4.8 mi from Dallas Parkway to Custer Road (FM 2478) in Celina.

-Future

-The Outer Loop is planned to run for approximately 50 miles from the future northern extension of the Dallas North Tollway in Celina to Interstate 30 near Royse City.
-For construction purposes, the loop is divided into five segments.
+Segments

+For planning and construction purposes, the loop is divided into five segments.
+Construction of each segment will be performed in three phases: one frontage road, the second frontage road, and finally the highway's main lanes.
+As of 2026, only the first phase of Segment 1 and parts of Segment 3 have been constructed.

 Segment 1

-Segment 1 is the first section of road opened, running from US 75 to SH 121.
-The segment was built at a cost of $21 million.
+Segment 1 runs 4.6 mi east-west from US 75 in Anna to Sam Rayburn Highway (SH 121) northeast of Melissa.
+The segment's northern frontage road was built at a cost of $21 million and opened to traffic in 2012.

-This section will eventually become the north frontage road as main freeway lanes are added.

 Segment 2

-Segment 2 will run from FM 6 between Nevada and Josephine to the Rockwall County line near Royse City.
-This segment could possibly be extended further south past Interstate 30 through Rockwall, Kaufman and Dallas counties as part of a much larger outer loop.
+Segment 2 will run north-south from FM 6 between Nevada and Josephine to the Rockwall County line near Royse City.
+This segment could possibly be extended further south past Interstate 30 through Rockwall, Kaufman and Dallas counties as part of a larger outer loop.
+The segment is currently being re-studied, with plans to release an environmental impact assessment in fall 2026.

 Segment 3

-Segment 3 will run past US 75 to the future north extension of the Dallas North Tollway in Celina.
-This section will run through north McKinney (close to Weston) and cross SH 289 (Preston Road) before ending at the Dallas North Tollway.
+Segment 3 will run approximately 14.7 mi east-west from the Denton County line in Celina to US 75 in Anna.
 This section could be extended further west through Denton County as part of a larger outer loop.

-Construction on the portion between Dallas Parkway (future Dallas North Tollway) and SH 289 (Preston Road) started in 2019.
-This was extended to FM 2478 (Custer Road) in October 2022, with further extension to US 75 originally planned for 2023.
-Construction began in 2024 on the extension to US 75.
+As of November 2025, 11.7 mi of the segment have been completed, spanning from Dallas Parkway (a future extension of Dallas North Tollway) to US 75.
+Construction on the segment began in 2019, starting with the portion between Dallas Parkway and Preston Road (SH 289).
+This was extended to Custer Road (FM 2478) in October 2022, with a further extension to US 75 completed in November 2025, ahead of schedule.
+The remaining 3 mi segment, dubbed Segment 3A, is scheduled for construction in 2026.

 Segment 4

-Segment 4 will run from US 380 near Farmersville to FM 6 between Nevada and Josephine.
+Segment 4 will run north-south from US 380 near Farmersville to FM 6 between Nevada and Josephine.
+The segment is currently being re-studied, with plans to release an environmental impact assessment in fall 2026.